Superformula/test-full-stack/projects/server/readme.md

 ### Deployment Configuration

+__Keep your keys secret!__

 Since the lambda has access to other resources on AWS, it needs credentials to do so.

 You must set the following environment variables in the lambda after deploy.
 At the moment, navigate to the created lambda in the console, and add the credentials.

 Note!
 These can be the same keys that you used to configure the aws-cli, however, you may want a more restrictive role for this.

+You will additionally need a Google Geocoding API key, you can create a key on the Google Cloud Platform and managing credentials there.

 ```
 CONFIG_ACCESS_KEY_ID := AWS Role Access Key